 The Company evaluated the Second Amendment under the guidance found in ASC 470-50 Modification and Extinguishment.
 The Company concluded that the previous debt under the Loan Agreement was extinguished based on the difference in present value of the cash flows of the Loan Agreement and the Second Amendment.
 Accordingly, the difference between the carrying value of the Loan Agreement as of November 1, 2021, including the unamortized debt issuance costs, and the fair value of the Second Amendment was recorded as a \$0.2 million loss on extinguishment of debt for the twelve months ended December 31, 2021.
-Fees paid to third parties directly related to the funded portion of the Second Amendment have been capitalized as debt issuance costs and will be amortized to the unfunded portion is account for as a deferred financing charge and amortized to interest expense over the period the unfunded portions are available.
-The end of term charges associated with the Second Amendment are being accreted through interest expense using the effective interest method.
-December 31, 2021, the Company recognized \$4.7 million of interest expense related to the debt, inclusive of the loss on extinguishment, which is reflected in other income (expense), net on the statement of operations.
+Fees paid to third parties directly related to the funded portion of the Second Amendment have been capitalized as debt issuance costs and will be amortized to interest expense over the life of the Second Amendment using the effective interest method.
+Fees paid that were directly related to the unfunded portion is account for as a deferred financing charge and amortized to interest expense over the period the unfunded portions are available.
+The end of term charges associated with the Second Amendment are being accreted through interest expense using the effective interest method over the related term of the debt.
+During the twelve months ended December 31, 2021, the Company recognized \$4.7 million of interest expense related to the debt, inclusive of the loss on extinguishment, which is reflected in other income (expense), net on the statement of operations.